tikalk/commandcar/README.md

 You can browse through the available APIs [here](https://github.com/APIs-guru/api-models/tree/master/APIs) and use the relative path to the directory containing the swagger file from here.
 For example, the instagram API v1 resides here: https://github.com/APIs-guru/api-models/tree/master/APIs/instagram.com/1.0.0.
 Use "instagram.com/1.0.0" as the value for the --api_model argument.

+# Loads are not persistent

+To avoid permission issues, commandcar caches the loads you make in a temporary storage.
+This doesn't need to affect you dramatically, however if you're running commandcar commands within other bash scripts it may be a good idea to include any `load` commands in the script before actually invoking the API commands.

 # Invoking APIs using commandcar

 Once you've loaded API defintions, you can use `commandcar -h` to see the new commands and options you can use.
 Here's an example from the instagram API: